Neutron shielding performance of polyethylene-7% B and Al-30 wt% B4C composites fabricated via hot-press sintering

 Abstract

-The current research aims to investigate the neutron shielding features of polyethylene-7% B and Al-30 wt% B4C composites that are fabricated via the hot-press sintering.
-The practical analysis was conducted via Neutron radiography and simulation through MCNP code.
-The results illustrated the Al-30 wt% B4C with 5 mm thickness has equivalent neutron absorption properties with 14 mm thickness of PE-%7 B. Composites with higher density and homogenous distribution of B4C have a better neutron shield property.
-Al-30 wt% B4C Composite fabricated at 650 °C has a higher neutron absorption property.
-Experimental and simulation findings confirmed each other at the lower thicknesses and Al-30 wt% B4C has better neutron shielding than PE-7% B. At thicknesses over 1 cm, the amount of cross-sectional area of polyethylene-7% B and Al-30 wt% B4C composites are near to each other.
+The current research investigates the neutron shielding features of polyethylene-7% B and Al-30 wt% B4C composites fabricated via hot-press sintering.
+The practical analysis was conducted via Neutron radiography and Monte Carlo N-Particle (MCNP) simulation.
+The results illustrated that Al-30 wt% B4C with 5 mm thickness has equivalent neutron absorption properties with 14 mm thickness of PE-7% B. Composites with higher density and homogenous distribution of B4C have better neutron shield properties.
+Al-30 wt% B4C composite fabricated at 650 °C has a higher neutron absorption property.
+Experimental and simulation findings confirmed each other at lower thicknesses and Al-30 wt% B4C has better neutron shielding than PE-7% B. At thicknesses over 1 cm, the cross-sectional area of polyethylene-7% B and Al-30 wt% B4C composites are near each other.
 By increasing the thicknesses of composites, the relative total dose reduction and the shield properties of composites are enhanced.

 Downloads